Aaronontheweb/okta-music-store/README.md

 foundation that we'll build on in the rest of this guide.

 **These are the steps you'll need to take to add Okta to your Music Store:**
 1. Install the Okta Providers project into your solution.
     -   Download the code to the [Okta Music Store](https://github.com/okta/okta-music-store).
-    -   Copy "OktaProviders" folder from the Okta Music Store code to the base folder of your Mvc4MusicStore project.
+    -   Copy the entire "OktaProviders" sub-folder from Mvc4MusicStore folder the Okta Music Store code to the base folder of your Mvc4MusicStore project.
     -   In the Solution Explorer window, right-click on the line that says "Solution 'Mvc4MusicStore'".
-    -   Select "Add", then "Existing Project&#x2026;", then select the OktaProviders folder your just copied.
+    -   Select "Add", then "Existing Project&#x2026;", select the OktaProviders folder your just copied, then select the "OktaProviders.csproj" file in that folder.
 2. Add a reference to the OktaProviders project.
     -   In Solution Explorer window, expand the "Mvc4MusicStore" project, and right-click on "References".
     -   Select "Add Reference&#x2026;"
     -   Click on "Solution" on the left side of the window.
     -   Click on the checkbox next to "OktaProviders".
+    -   Click the "OK" button.
 3. Add the Okta SDK to the Mvc4MusicStore project from NuGet.
     -   Right click on the Mvc4MusicStore in your Solution Explorer window and select "Manage NuGet Packages&#x2026;"
     -   Click on "Online" on the left side of the window.
+    -   Include Prerelease packages by changing the drop-down menu that says "Stable Only" to "Include Prerelease".
     -   Use the search box on the right of the window to search for "Okta".
     -   When you see the "Okta SDK" package, click on the "Install" button for that package.
+    -   When the Okta SDK installation completes, click the "Close" button on the "Manage NuGet Packages" window.
 4. Add the Okta SDK to the OktaProviders project from NuGet.
     -   Follow the same steps above, but for the "OktaProviders" project.
 5. Edit the "Web.config" file in the Mvc4MusicStore project.